 - 1/2 cup Acini di Pepe (Da Vinci is the brand I use)

-- Remove chicken and shred once it’s cooked through.
+- Next, remove the chicken and shred once it’s cooked through.

-- Add parsley and increase heat to medium high, to get water boiling.
+- Then add parsley and increase heat to medium high, to get the water boiling.

 - Add Acini di Pepe last, when everything is cooked, and cook for 8-9 minutes more in boiling water.

-- Add shredded chicken back to pot and heat through.
+- And finally, add the shredded chicken back to the pot, and heat through.